Charles Leclerc is a Monegasque Formula 1 driver who was born in Monte Carlo, Monaco on 16 October 1997.

 His seven pole positions in 2019 also made him the youngest and first non-Mercedes winner of F1's Pole Trophy.

-Interestingly Leclerc's favourite number is seven - sadly that had been taken already in F1 by Raikkonen, while his second choice, the number 10, is used by his good friend Pierre Gasly.
+Interestingly Leclerc's favourite number is seven - which had been taken by Raikkonen, while his second choice, the number 10, is used by his good friend Pierre Gasly.

 In the end he would settle on 16, since one and six add up to the value of seven.